-Guidelines are not provided for other asset classes, including global bonds, U.S. equities, small-capitalization equities, value and growth equities, because they are not addressed in the CPP and QPP actuarial valuation reports.
-The guideline for foreign developed equities may be used as a proxy for U.S. equities.
+Guidelines are not provided for other asset classes, including global bonds, U.S. equities, smallcapitalization equities, and value and growth equities, because these asset classes are not addressed in the CPP and QPP actuarial valuation reports.
+The guideline for foreign developed-market equities may be used as a proxy for U.S. equities.

-Similarly, guidelines are not provided for changes in the real estate market for the following reasons:
+Similarly, guidelines are not provided for changes in the real estate market, for the following reasons:

-- Separate guidelines would have been required for residential, commercial and industrial buildings. - A regional index would also have been necessary (the real estate market behaves differently in Montréal, Québec City, Toronto and Vancouver).
+- Separate guidelines would be required for residential, commercial and industrial buildings. - A regional index would be necessary (as the real estate market behaves differently in, for example, Halifax, Montréal, Toronto and Vancouver).

-When making assumptions around real estate growth, it is important to consider an appropriate starting valuation for the property and use an inflation-based assumption that is suitable based on the local market context.
+When making assumptions around real estate growth, it is important to consider an appropriate starting valuation for the property and to use an inflation-based assumption that is suitable based on the local market context.

-Guidelines are not provided for exchange rates since the net long-term effect of changes in exchange rates is generally nil.
+Guidelines are not provided for exchange rates, since the net long-term effect of changes in exchange rates is generally nil.
 Financial planners should develop sensitivity analysis to illustrate and assess the potential ramifications of changes in exchange rates.
-Clients who may require income in a foreign currency may wish to maintain assets in that foreign currency to avoid foreign exchange rate risk.
+Clients who may require income in a foreign currency may wish to maintain assets in that foreign currency to avoid foreign exchange-rate risk.

 It is also important to note that the Guidelines do not contemplate personal risk profiles.
-Since an individual's risk profile or change in risk profile may have consequences at least as significant as or more significant than the rate of return guidelines used in developing financial projections, sound risk assessments are critical.
+Since an individual's risk profile or change in risk profile may have consequences at least as significant as, or more significant than, the rate of return guidelines used in developing financial projections, sound personal risk assessments are critical.